KairoiAI/An_Incomplete_History_of_Research_Ethics/In the media/README.md

-This file tracks online references to _A History of Research Ethics_.
+This file tracks online references to _An Incomplete History of Research Ethics_.

 # ⭐ Advocates ⭐
 Lovely people who celebrate the spirit of _An Incomplete History of Research Ethics_ and contribute by spreading the joy!